 - Incest Subtext: Fenix's relationship with Concha after her return is loaded with this.

 - Jumping Off the Slippery Slope: Concha may have been justified in killing her first victim, but all the others simply made the mistake of flirting with Fenix.

 - The Living Dead: As Alma weeps over the Tattooed Woman's corpse, said corpse's stomach can be plainly seen moving up and down with breath.

 - Meaningful Name: Fenix is obviously a phoenix.
-Alma means Soul in spanish.
-Orgo sounds similar to orgasm.
+Alma means Soul in Spanish.
+Orgo sounds like orgasm.
 And Concha is vaginal slang.
-(And lets be honest, Concha is a total cunt).
+(And let's be honest, Concha is a total cunt).